Do Cocker Spaniels make good dogs for children?

 Or do you think that it is down to the owner's lack of experience with dogs where they display aggressive behaviour?

-At the moment, there are Cocker Spaniel puppies at the pound, so we might get one this week; however, it depends on the information and advice we get here.
+There are Cocker Spaniel puppies at the pound at the moment, so we might get one this week; however, it depends on the information and advice we get here.

 Reply From Pauline